International Travelette

-The Travelette is a sub-model of the International Harvester series of light-duty pickup trucks that was produced from 1957 to 1975.
-The Travelette was the first factory-production, 6 passenger, crew-cab pickup truck, made by any United States manufacturer.
+The Travelette is a sub-model of International Harvester's series of light-duty pickup trucks that was produced from 1957 to 1975.
+The Travelette was the first factory-production, 6-passenger, crew-cab pickup truck, made by any United States manufacturer.

-The Travelette was available in 2 or 4 wheel drive.
-A 3-door version was available starting in 1957.
+The Travelette was available in 2- or 4-wheel drive.
+A 3-door version became available starting in 1957.
 A 4-door version was available starting in 1961.

 Following the 1975 model year, International withdrew its Light Line pickup trucks, ending production of the Travelette.
 From 1976 to 1980, it produced the Scout II Terra pickup truck, offered only as a two-door vehicle.

 History

 3-door cab (A/B series)

 International introduced the Travelette for 1957 production.
-Based on the newly introduced A-Series pickup truck, the Travelette added a rear seat to the cab by using the body structure of the Travelall wagon (analogous to the full-size SUVs of today), including its second passenger-side door.
+Based on the newly introduced A series pickup truck, the Travelette added a rear seat to the cab by using the body structure of the Travelall wagon (analogous to the full-size SUVs of today), including its second passenger-side door.
 To allow for a full-size pickup truck bed, the wheelbase of the Travelette was extended to 126 in.
 As with the standard International pickup truck and the Travelall wagon, the Travelette was offered with both rear-wheel drive and 4-wheel drive.

 Alongside the Travelall wagon, the Travelette crew cab followed the development of International light-duty pickup trucks, with International introducing the lightly updated B-Series pickups for 1959.